LearnersGuild/learning-os/game/stats/README.md

 Draw a line, from 0 to 25% on the y scale, x scale is 4 X Team Lead Threshold.
 Target LMR is the point at that line for how many cycles you've been playing.

-## Effective Contribution

-TODO: describe better, alphabetise
-Measured in cycles.

 ## Team Lead Threshold

 TODO: cleanup, alphabetize
 Minimum EC cycles needed before player can lead.
 For our purposes it's set at 10 cycles.

-## Total Contribution

-TODO: Flesh out Total Contribution

-If RCD calculates their relative contribution compared to teams they've worked on.
-It is a relative number.
-Total Contribution is a cumulative number.
-It is a function of the total Build Days and the Relative Contribution Delta.

-For example, Karim might have 100 BD, and an RCD of +5%.
-Meanwhile Omoju has 50 BD and an RCD of +10%.

-Karim's Total Contribution is 105 (100 * (1 + 5%))
-Omoju's Total Contribution is 55 (50 * (1 + 10%))

-Karim has more experience, while Omoju on average, contributes more of her fair share on Goals on a relative basis than Karim.

 TODO: Maybe get rid of build days?
 Or make Build days what Total contribution is supposed to be